microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 # Styling Elements

-Now that we know how to select items, let's explore what we can do with them.
+Now that you know how to select items, let's explore what you can do with them.
 As you might expect, the list of options is almost limitless.
-We're going to walk through a few of the common ones.
+You're going to walk through a few of the common ones.

 ## Width and height

 Probably the most basic property you can configure is the height and width of an item.
 Each item is a [box](box_model.md), and the `height` and `width` define the size of that box.

 The values are commonly expressed in pixels (`px`) and percentage (`%`).
-When working with static content, using px is suitable as you will be defining your page to not change.
+When working with static content, using `px` is suitable as you will be defining your page to not change.
 If you are working with responsive design, you may want to use `%`.

 Be careful when setting your height property, as this will determine how much content the element can hold.
 If you leave it unset, your element will expand to fit the content it holds.
 If you define it and you have more content than can be displayed, then you will need to either manually adjust the height each time you change the content or utilize the [overflow](#overflow) property: